ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Experiment

-The azimuth ambiguity is significantly reduced under the 75\% sampling rate, leading to noticeable improvements in image quality, shown in Fig.~\ref{fig:real-nonsparse-75}.
-Conventional methods (Figs. ~\ref{fig:real-nonsparse-75-b},~\ref{fig:real-nonsparse-75-c} and~\ref{fig:real-nonsparse-75-d}) show moderate enhancement compared to the 50\% case, but shortcomings such as detail loss and residual ambiguities remain apparent.
-SR-CSA-Net, ARSAR-Net Swift, and ARSAR-Net Pro deliver high reconstruction quality under the 75\% sampling rate.
-Notably, ARSAR-Net Pro (Fig.~\ref{fig:real-nonsparse-75-h}) achieves state-of-the-art performance, attaining a PSNR of 36.05 dB and SSIM of 0.928, while maintaining fine textures and robust structural consistency.

-Imaging speed is an important factor in practical systems.
-While the CSA-based imaging operators attain the highest imaging speed of 210.2 items/s, they suffer from low image quality.
-Conventional approaches suffer from low efficiency due to their iterative optimization procedures requiring repeated updates.
-The unfolding network, LRSR-ADMM-Net, is bottlenecked by the singular value decomposition operations, whereas SR-CSA-Net achieves faster reconstruction through its deep unfolding architecture.
-Our ARSAR-Net Swift further optimizes efficiency with a pyramid-structured network, achieving a superior imaging speed of 67.60 items/s.
-ARSAR-Net Pro prioritizes reconstruction fidelity through a full-resolution architecture, delivering the highest precision at the cost of efficiency.
+Imaging efficiency is crucial for practical applications.
+CSA-based operators achieve the highest speed of 210.2 items/s but at the cost of image quality.
+Conventional approaches are slower due to their iterative optimization procedures requiring repeated updates.
+The unfolding network, LRSR-ADMM-Net, is bottlenecked by the singular value decomposition operations, whereas SR-CSA-Net benefits from a more efficient unfolding design.
+Our ARSAR-Net Swift improves efficiency with a pyramid structure, reaching a superior imaging speed of 67.60 items/s.
+In contrast, ARSAR-Net Pro emphasizes reconstruction quality with a full-resolution design, trading speed for higher precision.